xpertdreamer/emtor/docs/README.md

 Compares register A with register B and sets the flag register accordingly.
 All flags are updated based on the comparison result.
 The flag layout is given in the section [CPU Flags Layout](#cpu-flags-layout)

 ### JCT command
 Performs a conditional jump based on the flag mask.
-The instruction checks if all bits in the mask are set in the flag register.
+The instruction checks if a bit in the mask are set in the flag register.
 Format: JCT mask address

+### INC command
+Increments a number in a given register

+### INC command
+Decrements a number in a given register

+### OFS command
+The full name is OFFSET.
+Moves the PC by the number passed as an argument.
+The address consists of two operands (high and low bytes), which are stored in memory sequentially in Big-Endian order ([Check this](#jmp-command))

-### CPU Flags Layout
+## CPU Flags Layout
 The CPU uses a single byte flag register to store the results of comparisons and operations.
 Each bit represents a specific condition.

 | Bit | Flag | Name             |